x5e/gink/docs/development.md

 npm run browser-integration
 ```

 It is recommended you start with running the Node unit tests, then the integration tests.
-Before you push, run `docker build .` to ensure everthing is working together.
+Before you push, run `docker build .` to ensure everything is working together.

+## Documentation Changes

+Most high-level project documentation lives in `docs/` and root-level Markdown files.
+Python user docs live in `python/docs/` and are built with Sphinx/MyST.
+TypeScript user docs are generated separately from the TypeScript package/docs pipeline.

+When updating examples:

+* Prefer explicit store and database construction.
+* In Python, pass `database=database` when creating containers in examples.
+* In TypeScript, construct databases with `new Database({ store })`.
+* Avoid examples that rely on generated files or build output being checked in.
+* Mention security caveats for dump/load, REPL, network listeners, and auth tokens when relevant.